 Sackboy has a lot more moves and gadgets to use this time around, resulting in some deeper 3D platforming gameplay as you make your way through the levels searching for all the collectibles.
 The whole game works with up to 4 co-op too, and includes some unique levels you won't see in single-player, making for even more fun if you've got friends or family next to you.

-It's a great PS4 game, but it's also available on the PS5 if you've happened to upgrade already.
+It's among the best PS4 family games, but it's also available on the PS5 if you've happened to upgrade already.
 If that's not happened yet, then you can get both versions for free with a single purchase of the digital edition.

 While a certain popular kart racing game is locked away on the Nintendo Switch, this Crash Bandicoot-themed racer is the best casual racer you'll find for your family on the PS4.